-Here you can learn more about SSE Clarity, your online energy management platform, reviewing your energy efficiency and getting started with your online account.
+Here you can register your interest in a smart meter so you can use SSE Clarity, your online energy management platform, letting you review your energy efficiency.
+In this section, learn more about SSE Clarity and getting started with your online account.

 SSE Clarity brings together a suite of tools to help measure, manage and forecast your energy usage – to unlock the full potential of your smart meter.